ChrisTitusTech/linutil/docs/userguide.md

 ### Design Tools

+- **Aether**: Aether is a visual theming application for Omarchy that extracts colors from wallpapers and applies themes across supported apps.
+- **Image Viewer**: GNOME Image Viewer uses Loupe by default, with fallback to Eye of GNOME (EOG) where needed.
 - **Ardour**: Ardour is a free and open-source digital audio workstation and hard disk recorder.
 - **Audacity**: Audacity is a free and open-source digital audio editor and recording application software.
 - **Blender**: Blender is a free and open-source 3D computer graphics software tool set.